JoelRoxell/kleio/README.md

 ## Kleio
 [![Build Status](https://travis-ci.org/JoelRoxell/Kleio.svg?branch=master)](https://travis-ci.org/JoelRoxell/Kleio)

-Kleio is a functional logger which purpose is to simplify debugging and error management in production and development phases.
-In essence kleio provides the common error-level/severity system based on `npm` logging levels and the simplicity to quickly post debugging information to a remote host.
+Kleio is a functional logger which purpose is to simplify debugging and error management during production and development phases.
+In essence kleio provides the common error-level/severity system based on `npm` logging levels.
+The goal of kleio is to provide a simple and efficient API to quickly send debugging information to a remote host.

 ## Installation
 `npm install kleio --save`